barrensconsulting/llmindset-hug-ui/README.md

 This is a fork of ChatUI that adds the following features:

 - Basic Tool (+multimodal) support for Anthropic Endpoints
-- OpenAI beta o1 model support
+- OpenAI beta o1 model support (now with Streaming!)
 - SVG Diagrams (inline)
 - Mermaid Diagrams (inline - now with Code toggle)
 - Chat Cost Calculation (including OpenAI Cached and Reasoning Tokens)